Ensemble (mathematical physics): Main types

 The study of thermodynamics is concerned with systems that appear to human perception to be "static" (despite the motion of their internal parts), and which can be described simply by a set of macroscopically observable variables.
 These systems can be described by statistical ensembles that depend on a few observable parameters, and which are in statistical equilibrium.
 Gibbs noted that different macroscopic constraints lead to different types of ensembles, with particular statistical characteristics.
-Three important thermodynamic ensembles were defined by Gibbs: